Dwight Throwing the Hammer for Washington State University

 Dwight was also instrumental in the organization and starting of the Washington State High School State Hammer Championships beginning in 2001.
 John Schultz (Honorable Mention All-American Collegiate football player, track and field athlete, and member of his high school Athletic Hall of Fame) and his brother Henry were also instrumental in helping Dwight with the development of the State High School Hammer Championships.

 In 2016, Dwight started coaching the indoor weight and outdoor Hammer for men and women at Saint Martin's University.
-Dwight enjoys working with the student-athletes at the college level.
-So far, he has coached 1 scoring All American (Kirby Neal), 3 National qualifiers, and 4 GNAC Conference Champions between the hammer and indoor weight throws.
+Dwight enjoys working with student-athletes at the college level.
+So far, he has coached one scoring All American (Kirby Neal), 3 National qualifiers, and 4 GNAC Conference Champions between the hammer and indoor weight throws.

-In 2020 a local athlete, Johanna Zilla from River Ridge High School, will join Josh Eiland (Centralia) and Elliott and Ethan Clary (Yelm), as other local athletes on the SMU team.
+In 2020 a local athlete, Johanna Zilla from River Ridge High School, will join Josh Eiland (Centralia) and Elliott and Ethan Clary (Yelm) as other local athletes on the SMU team.

 This year his goal will be the same, beat every one of his college athletes in at least one conditioning drill.
-But this year it will be more difficult for Dwight because he was diagnosed with Cancer and underwent major surgery in April to remove it.
+But this year, it will be more difficult for Dwight because he was diagnosed with Cancer and underwent major surgery in April to remove it.
 Unfortunately for Dwight, the cancer spread outside the organ it was discovered in.
 He is now undergoing Chemotherapy every two weeks through the end of October 2020.
 As Dwight says, “Chemo for Cancer is not fun, but I plan to beat it and continue coaching for a few more decades.
-I also plan to beat my athletes this upcoming year in a few conditioning drills; or die trying, LOL”.
+I also plan to beat my athletes this upcoming year in a few conditioning drills or die trying, LOL”.

 Never bet against Dwight Midles.
 He is a man on a mission who has proven over and over again that he is a champion in every sense of the word.
-We are praying and pulling for you Dwight!
+We are praying and pulling for you, Dwight!
 What an amazing career you’ve had to this point!
 We can’t wait to see the champions you will help create in the future.
 You are an inspiration to all of us.